DallanQ/brass_birmingham_1/Manual.md

 - You must consume 1 coal for each rail Link built (see "Consuming Coal")
 Remember: Each rail Link is placed separately and must be connected to a source of coal (after it is placed).

-## TIPS AND VARIANTS
+## TIPS AND VARIANTS (page 11)

-## Things To Remember
+### Things To Remember (page 11)

 - Discard 1 card for every single action you perform, including passing.

-- Only Build actions need a specific card. • You can perform the same action twice in a turn.
+- Only Build actions need a specific card.

+- You can perform the same action twice in a turn.
 For instance, you may place 1 or 2 rail Links with the Network action, then use the Network action again to place 1 or 2 rail Links.

 - During the Canal Era, each player may place a maximum of 1 of their Industry tiles in each location.